1930 Waipawa by-election

 The Waipawa by-election of 1930 was a by-election for the rural Hawke's Bay electorate of Waipawa held on 8 October of that year during the 23rd New Zealand Parliament.
-The by-election resulted from the death of the previous member George Hunter on 20 August.
+The by-election resulted from the death of the previous member George Hunter of the Reform Party on 20 August.

 It was held on the same day as another by-election in Western Maori.

 Candidates

 The by-election was won by Albert Jull, of the United Party.
 Jull had previously contested the seat unsuccessfully in 1911, 1914 and 1919 for United's predecessor, the Liberal Party.
-The rural seat was usually safe for the rural focused Reform Party.
+The rural seat was usually safe for the rural-focused Reform Party.
 Reform chose William Tucker from Clive as their candidate, although he was unsuccessful.

 Result

 The following table gives the election results: